mbarulli/rss2nostr/README.md

 *   Submit the RSS feed they want to convert into a stream of Nostr events
 *   Specify the Nostr profile they would like to publish the events to
 *   Define rules and parameters for converting RSS items into Nostr events

 Furthermore, using a liberal open-source license may enable the development of competing web apps.

 ### Support this project

-Just head over to the Geyser page for rss2nostr.
+Just head over to the [Geyser page for rss2nostr](https://geyser.fund/project/rss2nostr).
-Any contribution will be much appreciated!
+Any contribution will be much appreciated, thanks!

 This financial resources will be used
 *   to attract and compensate the best Nostr developers